wp-plugins/blogvault-real-time-backup/readme.txt

 = Easy Setup =
 It takes only a few minutes to install the blogVault backup plugin. blogVault schedules daily backups and only uses offsite storage, so everything is automatically set up.
 The first WordPress backup is initiated immediately and you can view the progress of your backups from the blogVault dashboard.

+= Complete WordPress Backup =
+Backup Plugin does the complete backup of the WordPress site, including files and database.
+Many backup plugins only backup the database.
+This is not sufficient as all the images, themes, plugins, and other uploads are stored as files.
+Just doing the backup of database can hence lead to data loss at the time of restore.

 = Managed offsite backups =
 Like in the case of any good wp backup plugin, blogVault supports both file and database backups so that your entire wordpress site is protected at all times.
 It creates offsite backups so that your content is safe even if your site goes down.
 It manages the backup archive and stores up to 30 wordpress backups at any point of time.
 The backups are stored in blogVault's own servers and then further copied to Amazon S3.
 Hence 9 copies of a WordPress backup are maintained across multiple independent data-centers.